planet-training/meteor-workers/README.md

 Workers
 ==============================================================================
+Custom release of differential:workers that works with the official underscore string

 This package lets you easily push jobs onto a mongo-backed queue and have them asynchronously picked up and ran by a separate 'headless' meteor process.

 ## Goals